jawad6233/android_device_wiko_s4750/README.md

   * surfaceflinger depends on sched_setscheduler calls, unable to change process priority from 'system' user (default user 'system')

   * mediaserver depends on /data/nvram folder access, unable to do voice calls from 'media' user (default user 'media')

+# Using Github

+Need help at using Github?
+Have a look at his awesome guide: https://rogerdudler.github.io/git-guide/